tudorz23/ServerClientApp/readme.md

 server marks it as not connected anymore and closes the respective file descriptor, also deleting the `pollfd` entry, but keeps the subscription list, so the client can reconnect and still have access to its subscriptions.
-* The server can receive messages from a UDP client, based on a predefined (by the PCOM team) protocol.
+* The server can receive messages from UDP clients, based on a predefined (by the PCOM team) protocol.
 It checks the client database to find those clients that are subscribed to the given topic and then sends each one of them the received message.